Redmond Real Salt is an American brand of unrefined salt. It is mined from a salt deposit near Redmond, Utah.

 You may want to use both salts, for different purposes, perhaps Redmond for popcorn and Celtic for steak.

 Real Salt is more finely ground, which you may prefer for some uses.

 It contains a little less than 2% other minerals, compared to Celitc's 10%; Redmond explains that all "food grade salt" is at least 97% sodium chloride, that this is what they have found in testing, and that other brands include more water in their samples.

 Real Salt is acceptably healthful, according to most nutritional medicine practitioners.

 I actually prefer it to Celtic salt, despite that it is not as "premium."

-To read more about the benefits of unrefined salt, continue here.
+Continue on to read more about the benefits of unrefined salt.

 Was this article useful?
 Stay in touch with this site by subscribing to the free Healthy Eating e-zine!